no-more-secrets/parsco/README.md

 The `invoke` parser calls the given function with the results of the parsers as arguments (which must all succeed).

-NOTE: the parsers are guaranteed to be run in the order they ap- pear in the parameter list, and that is one of the benefits of using this helper.
+NOTE: the parsers are guaranteed to be run in the order they appear in the parameter list, and that is one of the benefits of using this helper.
 ```cpp
 template<typename Func, typename...
 Parsers>